asdfugil/altstore-beta/README.md

 **Please note that some Ad blockers block all .gq domains.** I will get an actual domain as soon as possible.
 Please add nickchan.gq to your adblocker excpetions if you encounter issues related to it.
-This site currently does not disolay ads or track you (other than what GitHub does on all GitHub pages
-- I cannot control that).
+This site currently does not display ads or track you (other than what GitHub does on all GitHub pages - I cannot control that).
 When the domain changes, the new URL will always be available at https://github.com/asdfugil/altstore-beta .